 You should also be absolutely scrupulous about ensuring that no-one else has any grounds for complaint that your boyfriend or girlfriend is receiving preferential treatment because of their relationship with you.

 Whether you are boss or employee you can minimise negative situations arising because of your love interest by following a few sensible rules of workplace romance etiquette:

 - OK, we get it.
 You're reading this because it's already too late.
 But think very carefully before you even go on a date with a colleague.
-What's your plan if things turn sour because it can be absolutely miserable having to go to work every day and collaborate, or even just see someone?
+What's your plan if things turn sour?
+It can be absolutely miserable having to go to work every day and collaborate, or even just see someone.
 If things take that turn you (or your partner) might want to move on to a new job - is that feasible or worth the risk?